open-simh/.github/docs/software.md

 ## Specific (historic) software
 The following table lists software that runs on SIMH and is available from other sources.

 When available, the names link to an onl-line source.
+The HowTo links provide tutorials and additional information.
-The license status, to the best of our knowledge, is indicated but not guaranteed.
+The license status, which is to the best of our knowledge, is indicated but not guaranteed.
 Users are responsible for conforming with applicable license terms.

 Title|HowTo|Origin|Current Owner|Status
 -----|-----|------|-------------|------